Academy for Workforce Development

 Inclement Weather Announcements (860-560-5055)

-INTERNSHIPS for NON-DCF Employees (No Longer Accepting Internship Applications for the Fall of 2020)
+INTERNSHIPS for NON-DCF Employees (Not accepting applications for the spring of 2021)

 Internship Inquiry Form (MUST read "Internships and other educational opportunities" prior to completing this form)